fmidev/WRF_installation/README.md

 **Viewing Results - Shiny Server Web Applications**

-The installation sets up a Shiny server with two interactive web applications for visualization and analysis.
+The installation sets up a Shiny server with two interactive web applications for visualization and verification.

 **Accessing the Applications**